dxFeed/dxfeed-python-api-web-widget-example/README.md

 ### Dash code:

-Dash is a productive Python framework for building web applications.
-We will go through the code of `app.py` file without deep dive into details.
-For more information visit [Dash official website](https://plotly.com/)
+Dash is an efficient Python framework aimed at building web applications.
+We will use the app.py file without diving deep into specifics.
+For detailed information, visit the [Dash official website](https://plotly.com/)

-#### Imports
+#### Import components

 Import the necessary dash components.